Xunnamius/unified-utils/.github/SUPPORT.md

-- Issues that do not follow the appropriate template or contain necessary information may be closed immediately and the poster directed to these guidelines
+- Issues that do not follow the appropriate template or contain necessary information may be closed immediately and the poster directed to these guidelines.
-- Issues that go for an extended period without activity are subject to closure
+- Issues that go for an extended period without activity are subject to closure.

 [badge-issue-percentage]:
   https://isitmaintained.com/badge/open/Xunnamius/unified-utils.svg